reconbot/need-a-good-dev-exp-javascript-hardware/src/presentation.md

  - [Johnny-Five](http://johnny-five.io/)
  - [Tessel 2](https://tessel.io/)

+???

-^ node sp provides serialport access to over 25 platforms across versions of node, cross platform and on all sorts of cpus, in the top 1-2% of all npm packages
+- Node SerialPort provides serial port access to over 25 platforms across versions of node, operating systems and on all sorts of cpus
+- it's in the top 1-2% of all npm packages

 ---

 ![fit](j5-logo.png)

 ![fit](j5.png)

+???

-^ Johnny Five provides a javascript hardware abstraction layer and device drivers.
+Johnny Five provides a javascript hardware abstraction layer and device drivers.
 Meaning you can write an app once an use it anywhere.

 ---